vasu-bhardwaj2001/problem-set-1/README.md

 ## Exercises

 Problem Set 1 contains 5 exercises, each of which will be written in your ```main``` method.
 You'll notice that there are indicators for where the code for each exercise should be written.
 Please adhere to these.
 And perhaps most importantly, challenge yourself!
-I know you can copy and paste these or find the answers on Google.
+I know you can copy and paste the samepl outputs or find the answers on Google.
 Try to work through these on your own.
-You'll thank me later when the exercises become far more complex and the solutions not so easily implemented.
+You'll thank me later when the exercises become far more complex and the solutions not-so-easily implemented.

 ### Exercise 1